juliodias/vim-reference-card/README.md

 wqa - Save and close all files opened.

 :set nu - Show line numbers in the left side.
+:reg - Show the register with all the last 10 commands saved.

 # * Useful commands: